reflex-frp/reflex-examples/peg-solitaire/README.md

 # Peg Solitaire
-A simple example of a move by move single player game using reflex-dom.
+A simple example of a turn by turn single player game using the reflex frp library and reflex-dom.

 ## Building
 Clone this repo then build in a sandbox using ghcjs or ghc.
-Copy the files in the `static/images` directory to `dist/build/peg-solitaire.jsexe` and open `dist/build/peg-solitaire.jsexe/index.html` in a browser.
+Copy the files in the `static/images` directory to `dist/build/peg-solitaire.jsexe` thn open `dist/build/peg-solitaire.jsexe/index.html` in a browser.

 ## To do

-- [ ] Update to use develop branch of `reflex-dom`
+- [X] Update to use develop branch of `reflex-dom`
 - [ ] Align and style text using css.
 - [ ] Add source button to go to this repo.
 - [ ] Host somewhere.
-- [ ] Add `default.nix` file.
+- [X] Add `default.nix` file.